All comparisonsNote-taking apps

 Standard Notes

-Google Keep fails first because notes cannot be protected with end-to-end encryption and independent export options.
+Google Keep fails first because it breaks when notes cannot be protected with end-to-end encryption and independent export options.

 Verdict